alpersonalwebsite/learn-typescript/01_6_classes.md

   When are useful
 -->

-Important, abstract classes cannot be instantiated directly, if not, through a class that extends them.
+Important, abstract classes cannot be instantiated directly, if not through a class that extends them.

 If you try this `const paul = new Person('Paul');` TS will complain: `Cannot create an instance of an abstract class.` This is because abstract classes have missing features, like in our case, the implementation of `logName()`